rokucommunity/roku-deploy/README.md

 await rokuDeploy.sideload(options);
 ```

+### Changed, added, or moved some functions in the main Node API
 Another set of changes are the names and features available in the Node API.
 Some have been renamed and others have been change to be used only as CLI commands in order to organize and simplify what is offered.
 Renamed functions:
 - `zipPackage()` -> `zip()`
 - `pressHomeButton()` -> `closeChannel()` which will press home twice in order to cancel instant resume